PeterMackintosh83/squashed/README.md

 ![Sign-Up Page Wireframe](assets/images/signup-page-wireframe.jpg)

 - The Sign-up page was envisaged in the wireframe to be a text overlay on a background of a squash related image.
 The image selected (post wireframe creation) was a picture of an empty squash court.
 This was used to border the sign-up form, the form itself was given a grey background with its opacity set to enable it to be partially see through.
 This resulted in a sleek professional look to the page.
-Rounded edges were added to the form to contast the sharp edges of the court as displayed in the background image.
+Rounded edges were added to the form to contrast the sharp edges of the court as displayed in the background image.

 ## Design

-  - Colour Scheme
+Colour Scheme
    - The colours used were red, black and white.
 The reason being these are the standard colours of the markings on a squash court.
 White for the walls of the court, red for the service and boundry lines and black for the front wall, bottom boundry line (also known as the tin).

-  - Typography
+Typography
    - The Roboto font was used for title & headings and the PT Serif font was used for the body of the website.
 The backup style is Sans-serif should the selected fonts fail to load correctly.
 I felt both these fonts complemented each other well whilst being easily readable and having a modern look.

-  - Images
+Images
    - The hero image is a bright and clean image making the website easily identifiable with the sport of Squash.
 The colours of the hero image are the same colours as used throughout the website - which are the same colours as would be found on a squash court.
    - The Aberdeen Sports Village Image is incorporated to aid new club members finding the venue where the squash clubs matches will be played.
 The image was chosen as it shows the sports center looking clean and inviting which aims to heighten the appeal of joining the club.
-   - Home Page stock image of a squash ball was chosen to fill space and bring balance to the page.
+   - The Home Page stock image of a squash ball was chosen to fill space and bring balance to the page.
 The image was chosen as it is relevant to the sport of squash, the colour schemes match the site and the white background of the image blends with the websites white background to create a clean effect.
-   - The Home Page stock image of an illustration of a squash racket was chosen to fill space and bring balance to the page.
+   - The Home Page stock image illustration of a squash racket and ball was chosen to fill space and bring balance to the page.
 The image was chosen as it is relevant to the sport of squash, the colour schemes match the site and the white background of the image blends with the websites white background to create a clean effect.
    - The Basic Rules of Squash image is a background image that fills the entire body section of the page.
 The image is of an exhausted squash player lying on a court.
 The image was selected as it is relevant to the subject of the webpage and had the desired layout required; whereby the main image body (the squash player) is situated to one side of the image.
 This leaves a large clear area showing only empty squash court which was used for overlaying the text detailing the rules of the sport.
 The image was doctored using Paint 3D to remove some of the court markings that entered the text section area and obscured the text.
    - The Sign-up page image is a background image that fills the entire body section of the page.
 The image chosen is of an empty squash court.
 This image was chosen as it correlates with the topic of the website, the image colour scheme ties in with the colour theme of the site (squash court marking colours - white, black and red) and it also acts as a border to the main element of the page which is the sign-up form itself.

-  - Icons
+Icons
    - Icons were incorporated from Font Awesome for aesthetic and UX purposes.
 Icons were used for the following headings - Club Information, Club Address, Opening Hours, Court Price and Basic Rules of Squash.

 ## Testing